pdimov/blog/_posts/2020-05-12-tuple-access-via-placeholder-names.md

 a placeholder, which is exactly what we want.

-When `T` is not a tuple (which means one of `std::tuple`, `std::pair`, `std::array`), `std::tuple_size<X>::value` will not be defined, and we again get our desired substitution failure.
+When `T` is not a tuple (which means one of `std::tuple`, `std::pair`, `std::array`), `std::tuple_size<T>::value` will not be defined, and we again get our desired substitution failure.

 Does this work?